gjoyce42/Technical_Writing/Author_Tutorial.md

 * **Provide links to required/recommended software or website access**

 ### 4. Start drafting
 Start with the [lesson template](https://github.com/jloan/pierce-hacker-submissions/blob/master/lessons/lesson-template.md).
 By now, you should have enough information to fill out everything up to the Lesson Steps/Components portion.
 Try not to hold yourself to a certain number of steps.
-Instead, write out as many steps as you think you need
+Instead, write out as many steps as you think you need.
+You can always combine them later if appropriate and if it would

 ### 5. Review your work and make edits